 “Himalayas” is a Sanskrit word which means “Abode of Snow”.
 It is a vast mountain range in Asia which stretches from Pakistan, India, Bhutan, Nepal and China.
 The Highest mountain of the world Mt.
-Everest (8,848 metres) is located in Himalayas and most of the peaks present there exceed 7,200 metres altitude.
+Everest (8,848 meters) is located in Himalayas and most of the peaks present there exceed 7,200 meters altitude.
 Some of the famous peaks areMt.
 Kailash (6,638 m), Mt.
 Kanchenjunga (8,586 m) (Third Highest Mountain of the World), Mt.
 Annapurna (8,091 m) and Nanga Parbat (8,126 m).

 India has the greatest share of Himalayas (2,400 km)

 - Himachal Pradesh

 - Highest mountain – Mt.
 Everest, including 8 peaks above the altitude of 8,000 m lies in this country.

 The Himalayas have highly diverse people living there with different religions and different languages.
 There is Hindusm in the Southern ranges of Eastern Himalayas, Islam is widespread in the West, and Buddhism is practiced in the Northern ranges of Western Himalayas.

 Enormous languages are spoken there Urdu/Hindi/Nepali/Tibetan/Chinese which are very different from each other.